neha-kay/Kiko-plus/_posts/2017-07-06-bus-booking-optimization-guide.md

 ## The Basics

-You're probably thinking --- I didn't even think booking busses _could_ be optimized.
+You're probably thinking --- I didn't even think booking buses _could_ be optimized.
 In fact they can! 😀

 #### I. Use Wanderu!
 [Wanderu](https://www.wanderu.com/en/){:target="_blank"} is the Google of bus tickets --- it pulls and sorts options from all major bus providers so you can identify the best ride across a 100 options instead of the 10 proprietary options the Greyhound/Megabus/Boltbus site provides.